Liturgical Handbook of the Russian Orthodox Church Abroad

 - When the chalice is presented after Holy Communion, by the Priest, with the words ‘Always, now and ever…’.

-(Note: In some monasteries there is a practice to prostrate and remain prostrate for longer periods — e.g. during the whole of the Our Father, or during the Canon — but this is not to be done as normal practice in parishes).
+(Note: In some monasteries there is a practice to prostrate and remain prostrate for longer periods — e.g. during the whole of the Our Father, or during the Canon — but this is not done as normal practice in parishes).